 This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, registered nurses, nurse midwives, and other rehabilitation professionals.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by indivuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.

-Participants are encouraged to bring a loose fitting shorts, SI belt and McConnell taping to the course.
+Participants are encouraged to bring loose fitting shorts, SI belt and McConnell taping to the course.
 There is external palpation and internal palpation and treatment labs.

 Recommended Prior Coursework: